chintochau/product-development-portal/GITLAB_TO_POSTGRESQL_MIGRATION.md

 - PostgreSQL database setup and schema
 - PostgreSQL CRUD operations in Electron main process
 - Product migration (30 products migrated)
+- Feature migration (65 features migrated from GitLab notes)
 - Type definitions in @types folder
 - IPC handlers for database operations
+- Features context updated to use PostgreSQL with GitLab fallback
+- Feature CRUD operations using PostgreSQL
+- Feature navigation and detail views working with PostgreSQL

 ### 🔄 In Progress
-- Feature migration (need to handle GitLab notes format)
-- Updating Electron app contexts to use PostgreSQL API
+- Migrating related data (comments, notes)
+- Products UI still using GitLab API

 ### 📋 Next Steps
-1. Update Electron app contexts to use new API instead of GitLab
+1. Update products context to use PostgreSQL instead of GitLab
+2. Migrate comments/notes from GitLab to PostgreSQL
-2. Create UI components for PostgreSQL data management
+3. Create admin UI for managing PostgreSQL data
-3. Implement dual-read capability during transition
-4. Complete feature migration from GitLab notes
+4. Implement proper pagination for features
-5. Remove GitLab YAML dependencies
+5. Remove GitLab YAML dependencies once fully migrated

 ## Notes
 - Consider using TypeORM or Prisma for database management